 (4) Nothing in this section affects the operation of the State Superannuation Act 2000 in relation to the Authority or members or former members of staff or their dependants.

-[Section 13A inserted by No. 67 of 2004 s.
+[Section 13A inserted: No. 67 of 2004 s.
 12(1).]

 14. Saving in respect of public service officer